 Mariano Diaz emigrated from the Dominican Republic at just twenty years old.
 He settled in New York City where he then went on to major in Romance Languages at CUNY.
 When asked how his language studies impacted his career, he stated that “it made him more analytical.”
 He asserted that his studies in Latin, for example, helped him become more detailed in his work.
 After graduating college, Mariano Diaz decided to go into the food industry, subsequently becoming founder of the National Supermarket Association.
 When asked what piece of advice he’d give his younger self, he said, “to listen more and be more patient.”

-In all, it was an honor to have Mariano Diaz visit the DUSA office.
-He is just one example of the many creative minds and innovators that, from humble beginnings, have flourished in our great community.
+It was an honor to have Mariano Diaz visit the DUSA office.
+He is just one example of the many creative minds and innovators that, from humble beginnings, have flourished in our community.
 The Dominican-American community in the United States is one that is constantly growing and evolving.
 I am sure this is only the beginning for many of our leaders.

-The 1.5 generation phenomenon was especially prevalent in Dominicanos USA latest citizenship workshop.
-About a third of the workshop attendees belonged to the 18-24 demographic, majority of whom were part of the 1.5 generation.
+The 1.5 generation phenomenon was especially prevalent in Dominicanos USA’s latest citizenship workshop.
+About a third of the workshop attendees belonged to the 18-24 demographic, the majority of whom were part of the 1.5 generation.

 Essentially, the 1.5 generation is made up of individuals who were born abroad and immigrated to the United States at a very young age, usually before they are exposed to their native country’s culture.
 They may or may not speak their native language, but are most likely knowledgeable of the English language, as well as American culture.